heistp/l4s-tests/README.tpl.md

 ### Dropped Packets for Tunnels with Replay Protection Enabled

+Two important tsvwg mailing list posts on this issue:
+* [L4S & VPN anti-replay interaction: Explanation](https://mailarchive.ietf.org/arch/msg/tsvwg/PEVCuDJfbrel74ud8kNJtmVwhHA/) (explaining the exact mechanics)
+* [L4S dual-queue re-ordering and VPNs](https://mailarchive.ietf.org/arch/msg/tsvwg/Qw74KPTghzeqXRbFHdDTg7ETsxM/) (on use of this as a DoS attack vector)

 Tunnels that use
 [windowed protection against replay attacks](https://en.wikipedia.org/wiki/Anti-replay) may drop packets that arrive outside the protection window after they traverse the DualPI2 C queue.
 This can cause reduced performance for tunneled, non-L4S traffic, and is a safety issue from the standpoint that conventional traffic in tunnels with replay protection enabled may be harmed by by the deployment of DualPI2, including IPsec tunnels using common defaults.
+It also enables a DoS attack that can halt C queue traffic (see above).

 The plots in *Table 1* below show two-flow competition between CUBIC and Prague at a few bandwidths and replay window sizes, as a way to illustrate what the